rcapillon/thermoelasticity_fem/README.md

 own.
 There is a steady-state and two transient examples, showcasing the two available solvers.
 The mesh used in examples is described in terms of tagged nodes, surfaces and volumes in the folder data/sandwich.txt

+## Latest updates
+- Handling of Dirichlet conditions has improved: you can now affect one to a specific DOF, not a whole node.
+Example scripts have been updated accordingly.
+- Time-varying loads have been introduced for the transient solver.
+A new example script 'example_transient_2.py' showcases that.

+## Next developments
+- Reduced-order modeling for the transient solver using elastic and thermal modes.
+This should speed up transient computations with long time-varying loads.
+- Uncertainty modeling: parametric uncertainties for material parameters and nonparametric uncertainties to account for model uncertainties.

 ## Installation
 Create and/or activate a virtual environment.
 Clone this repository in the folder of your choosing using:
 ```